 Reconnection requirements & failures - general

-Where a job seeker fails to attend an appointment with their provider (regardless of whether or not they had a reasonable excuse), and their provider decides to report that to DHS, their provider will book a rescheduled appointment, which will be a reconnection requirement.
-If the job seeker incurs a connection failure for failing to attend a participation-related appointment with DHS, failing to enter into a Job Plan or failing to comply with the job search requirements in their Job Plan without a reasonable excuse, DHS will generally issue the job seeker with a reconnection requirement.
-DHS will generally also book the reconnection appointment where the provider submits a report due to non-attendance at a specialist or third party provider appointment, regardless of whether a connection failure is applied.
+Where a job seeker fails to attend an appointment with their provider (regardless of whether or not they had a reasonable excuse), and their provider decides to report that to Services Australia, their provider will book a rescheduled appointment, which will be a reconnection requirement.
+If the job seeker incurs a connection failure for failing to attend a participation-related appointment with Services Australia, failing to enter into a Job Plan or failing to comply with the job search requirements in their Job Plan without a reasonable excuse, Services Australia will generally issue the job seeker with a reconnection requirement.
+Services Australia will generally also book the reconnection appointment where the provider submits a report due to non-attendance at a specialist or third party provider appointment, regardless of whether a connection failure is applied.

 The reconnection requirement will depend on the circumstances but will be:

 - attendance at a further appointment, for job seekers who have missed an appointment, or

 - attendance at a further appointment to enter into a Job Plan, for job seekers who have failed to enter into a Job Plan.

 When the reconnection requirement is to attend a further appointment, it can be on the same day as the contact is made with the job seeker to discuss the failure to attend the initial appointment, if this is reasonable and will present no difficulties for the job seeker.
 Additionally, a reconnection appointment can be undertaken over the phone where this is the most suitable method of re-engaging the job seeker and suits the sorts of services to be delivered during the appointment.
 If an appointment cannot be arranged to occur within 2 business days of contact with the job seeker, the job seeker's payment, if suspended, must be restored with back pay and any non-attendance failure period must be ended.